equinor/TimeSeriesAnalysis/articles/index.md

 - *fitting static models* to time-series data by linear regression(based on ``Accord.NET``),
 - *fitting dynamic models* to time-series by custom methods that build on linear regression, and
 - *plotting* times-series (in a browser window with ``plot.ly``).
-- *dynamic simulation* of systems that may include interatctions with *PID-controllers* (the library includes a reference PID-controller implementation).
+- *dynamic simulation* of systems that may include interactions with *PID-controllers* (the library includes a reference PID-controller implementation).

 **The aim of this library is to make the process of working with time series as easy as possible, and the resulting work flow should be comparable to working in *Matlab*, *Python* or *R*.**